pozzo-research-group/papers/Silver Nanoplates/README.md

   - **SAXS:** Contains all the SAXS related data
     - **Data:** Contains the SAXS data in .DAT format.
 Each file contains the data for a single sample from 137 of the samples that were classified as plates from Fast Spectroscopic Exploration.
 The first column in the file is the scattering vector ,q, in units of inverse angstrom, the second column in the intensity in arbitrary units, and the thrid column is the uncertainty.
     - **Fits:** Contains images of the fits of all the data using either a polydisperse plate model or a plate and sphere model
-    - Volumes_and_Structure.xlsx: An excel sheet that contains the name of each sample, the volumes used to create the sample in microliters, the structural parameters of each sample determined by SAXS in nanometers (P_length, P_radius, S_radius) and unitless (P_radius_PD, P_scale, S_scale), and the peak wavelength of each sample determined by UV-vis in nanometers.
-This folder only contains the samples that were classified as plates.
+    - Volumes_and_Structure.xlsx: An excel sheet that contains the name of each sample (A1, A2, A3, ...), the volumes used to create the sample in microliters, the structural parameters of each sample determined by SAXS in nanometers (P_length, P_radius, S_radius) and unitless (P_radius_PD, P_scale, S_scale) (P stants for Plate and S stands for Sphere), and the peak wavelength position of each sample determined by UV-vis in nanometers.
+This folder only contains the samples that were classified as plates which were determined by their UV-Vis spectra.
   - **TEM:** Contains images of the nanoparticles
     - **Plate_Sample:** Contains images of the sample that was fit using the polydisperse plate SAXS model
     - **Plate_and_Sphere_Sample:** Contains images of the sample that was fit using the polydisperse plate and sphere SAXS model